Vaibhav-Sonkusare/MTech_Labs/Networks/fft/README.md

 ## Current Limitations

 - Performance degrades for **large files (≥ 1 MB)** under non-zero loss
+- Sender process reads the whole file into memory at a time instead of reading data required per blast
 - No congestion control or adaptive rate limiting
 - Fixed timeout values (not RTT-based)
 - Statistics collection is basic and not yet standardized
 - No checksum or data integrity verification beyond packet presence

-These limitations are **known and intentional** at this stage and form the basis for future enhancements.
+These limitations are known at this stage and form the basis for future enhancements.

 ---

 ## Planned Enhancements (Post-Submission)

 - Improved retransmission strategy for high-loss scenarios
+- Sender will only read data that will be sent in the current blast
+- Sender will discard data after it is confirmed to be received by receiver
 - Per-blast and per-packet statistics:
   - Packet loss count
   - Retransmission count